All About Marriage and Family Therapists

-A Day in the Life of a Marriage & Family Therapist
+List of Marriage & Family Therapist Job Duties

 - Write evaluations of parents and children for use by courts deciding divorce and custody cases, testifying in court if necessary.

 - Follow up on results of counseling programs and clients' adjustments to determine effectiveness of programs.